bitcanon/visonicalarm/README.md

 Some other changes are the way we arm and disarm the alarm system (endpoint changes).
 The data structures returned by the API server also differs a bit so almost all of the classes (`Status`, `Device`, `Event`, `Trouble`, `...`) have been updated to reflect these changes.
 See the examples in the rest of this document on how to use them.

-Also, if you still need to run API version 4.0 just read on.
+**Nonetheless, the library is still really easy to get started with.**

 ## Need support for API 4.0?
 Even though the latest version of the library no longer support API version 4.0 you can still run it, simply install a previous version: